xralf/resume/resume.md

 * Cisco Connected Streaming Analytics (CSA) &mdash; Stream engine programming in C
 * Customer PoCs with Cisco CSA
-* ML algorithms integration into real-time analytics pipeline
+* ML algorithms integration into real-time analytics pipeline, algorithms were written in R
 * Edge and fog computing &mdash; Analytics for IoT (retail, stadiums)
 * Delivered customer solutions based on Connected Streaming Analytics based with machine learning
+* Collaborated with large retail customer on store optimization problems (using lots of sensor technology)
 * Predicted and optimized retail shopper checkout queues
 * Optimized retail store layout based on purchase patterns and shopper tracking
 * Integrated machine learning algorithms into stream database queries using R and user-defined-functions